jason136/MP3-Downloader/README.md

 # Music Downloader
-> Want music but don't have spotify premium or youtube premium music red (whatever it's called)?
+> Want music but don't have Spotify premium or youtube premium music red (whatever it's called)?
 Want to obtain music in the jankiest way possible?
-Want to watch as the cute lil songs populate your hard drive automatically?If you answered yes to at least two of these questions then this music downloader is for you!
+Want to watch as the cute lil songs populate your hard drive automatically?
+If you answered yes to at least two of these questions then this music downloader is for you!

 ---